RyanLafferty/not-code-sandbox/README.md

 ## Description

-The following a quick POC I created to replicate functionality seen in online code runners such as codesandbox.
+The following is a quick proof of concept that I created to replicate functionality seen in online code runners such as codesandbox.

 ## Technologies